 Working initially with singers, Tomatis found he was able to restore missing frequencies to their voice by retraining their ears.
 He did this by filtering the voice or music through his Electronic Ear.
 His discovery was tested and confirmed at the Sorbonne University in Paris.
 The Electronic Ear alters frequencies of the voice or music to stimulate and activate your ears.

 Tomatis later applied his method to children with learning difficulties, speech problems, and autism.
 He was able to help thousands of people improve their hearing, communication and learning.
 He also discovered that when people listened consistently to this highly filtered sound their energy levels, sleep quality and well-being greatly improved.
 He established a network of Tomatis therapy centres around the world.

-Sound Therapy International offers training and distribution opportunities for hearing and learning professionals whose clients can benefit from Sound Therapy.
+Sound Therapy International continues to offer portable, affordable Sound Therapy to listeners around the world.
+The company also offers training and distribution opportunities for hearing and learning professionals whose clients can benefit from Sound Therapy.
 There are hundreds of health professionals worldwide who use Sound Therapy in their own clinics and practices.
-Please contact our office on for details.
+Please contact our office for details.